 - Though if you want to get technical, his condition isn't Albinism - it's Leucism, which reduces more than just melanin pigmentation.
 Still counts in principle, though.

 - Albedo from Ben 10: Alien Force and Ben 10: Ultimate Alien.
-In his first appearence he looked exactly like Ben before his omnitrix turns him to an Albino.
+In his first appearance he looked exactly like Ben before his Omnitrix turns him to an albino.